gary-crosby/asteroidattack/README.md

 It was a quick build so it contains some sloppy or inefficient code.
 And it could also use a few additional gameplay elements to make it more fun.
 But it works well enough for the intended purpose of a demo.

+Regardless of how you install the game, **you must run it from a server**.

 ## Credits